-This document helps you troubleshoot the most common issues you may encounter while installing or deploying the app to Jira.
+This document helps you troubleshoot the most common issues you may encounter while installing or deploying an app to Jira.

 Here you'll find clear steps to resolve these issues manually and continue the setup process.